 As part of a long term loan and partnership, the restored Baer Blacksmith Shop at McClellan Ranch has most of the Cupertino Historical Society + Museum collection of blacksmithing artifacts.
-Free drop-in hours are 11:00 a.m. – 3:00 p.m. each month.
+Free drop-in hours are 11:00 a.m. – 3:00 p.m. the last Saturday of each month.
 Come and learn a bit about early Cupertino history and the craft of blacksmithing.

 Baer Blacksmith Shop @ McClellan Ranch Preserve

 Blacksmithing demonstrations can be scheduled for schools and groups for a fee.
 To schedule, contact Salmon D’Miles or 408-777-3134.